libts/tslib/README.md

 ### module:	variance
   Variance filter.
-Tries to do it's best in order to filter out random noise coming from touchscreen ADC's.
+Tries to do its best in order to filter out random noise coming from touchscreen ADC's.
 This is achieved by limiting the sample movement speed to some value (e.g. the pen is not supposed to move quicker than some threshold).